jonsagara/SwashbuckleAspNetCoreRepro/README.md

-# Swashbuckle.AspNetCore 6.3.0 bug reproduction
+# Swashbuckle.AspNetCore 6.3.0 (and above) bug reproduction

 After upgrading to `Swashbuckle.AspNetCore 6.3.0`, I started to get errors in my swagger docs whenever I clicked on an action name to expand the details: